xtuml/bridgepoint/doc-bridgepoint/notes/9554_integrity_dnt.md

 It seems to do most of the checking for instances that _should_ be there.
 However, it only checks if it can find them.
 It does not check for the correct number of instances or duplicates.

+See [[2.8]](#2.8).
+OAL parser exits prematurely on select related role phrases when not reflexive.
+So, I avoided them.

 ### 7. Acceptance Test